nader2929/brane_preprocessing_lib/README.md

 ---

+`drop_columns` : Take a CSV file and drop the specified columns such that a new file is created without those columns at a similarily named CSV file, the filename will be the same plus `_red` (for reduced) before eh extension.
+E.g. Drop "['Name', 'Ticket', 'Fare', 'Cabin']" from train.csv and save the result into train_red.csv.

+> Input

+- `columns_to_drop : string` : A string in the format of a list of string that is formatted is as "['value1', 'value2', 'value3', 'value4', 'value5', ...]" indicating the columns to drop from the dataset provided.
+- `data_path : string` : The path in the Brane environment to find the data to use.

+> Output

+- `resultOutput : string` : A string explaing where the file has been saved.

+---

 `analyse_column` : Get the basic categorical stats on a column in a CSV file and write the stats to a new CSV file.
 Function assumes that the column is a categorical column.
 The file that the stats will be saved to will be called `/data/COLUMN_analysed.csv`.
 The input must be a CSV file.

 > Input